StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Otherwise, we risk making an ordinary state machine, calling its states “programs,” and congratulating ourselves for having evaluated reflection.

-A small restricted language should be sufficient.

-No arbitrary generated-code execution is needed.
+A small restricted language should be sufficient; no arbitrary generated-code execution is needed.

 The point is to define quotation, payloads, source identity, and execution precisely enough that a wrong answer is actually wrong.